Conservation of mass at interface

 At a liquid-vapor interface, the mass balance is

-where is mass flux at the interface due to phase change and VI is the velocity of the interface.
+where {\dot m''_\delta } is mass flux at the interface due to phase change and VI is the velocity of the interface.
 For a three-dimensional interface, there are three components of velocity: the normal direction, and two tangential directions, denoted by n, t1, and t2, respectively.
 Therefore, the velocity components should be defined according to these directions, as follows:

 The interfacial mass balance can be rewritten in these terms by: